unixyhuang/unixyhuang.github.io/_pages/about.md

 profile:
   align: right
-  image: pic2.JPG
+  image: Live.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   address:

-news: false # includes a list of news items
+news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---